How to Spend the Perfect 1 Day in Florence, Italy

-Only have one day in Florence, and wondering how to make the most of it?
-You’re in the right place!
-I’ve visited Florence as a day trip from Rome several times, and have also spent 2 full days there.
-With my trips, I’ve found how to spend the perfect day in Florence – and one helps you flow through the city, and all of its best things to do and see.
+Only have 1 day in Florence and wondering how to make the most of it?
+You’re in the right place!😍 I’ve visited Florence as a day trip from Rome several times and have also spent 2 full days exploring this incredible city.
+Through my own travel experiences as a frequent visitor, I’ve figured out the perfect way to spend one day in Florence — flowing through the highlights while still soaking up the city’s history, art, and Tuscan charm.

-Okay, enough fangirling (😂) – here’s how you spend a perfect day in Florence!😍 Get ready to discover Florence’s must sees and icons, as well as hidden gems, essential Florence tips, and more!
+Okay, enough fangirling 😂 — here’s how to spend the *ultimate one day in Florence!*😍 Get ready to discover the city’s must‑see attractions, hidden gems, essential Florence travel tips, and more.👇

 Disclaimer: This post has affiliate links that can help me earn a small commission, at no extra cost to you.
 If you click through and purchase with these links, thank you in advance for the extra support.💖😊